Mine exploration: Potential dangers

 In spite of the potential risks involved in mine exploration, the danger to the experienced mine explorer is relatively low: as the MHSA state, the majority of accidents involve people who are unprepared.

 Locations

+Belgium

+The last active underground mine in Belgium was the Zolder coal mine, closed in 1992.
+The largest underground mines in Belgium are coal and slate mines.